dustinpfister/hexo_sitesource/source/_drafts/phaser-main-game-constructor.md

 ## antialias

 The name should say it all.
+Set to false if the project involves pixel art.

 ## physicsConfig